Welcome Churches

 Rochdale Action with Destitute Asylum seekers and Refugees (RADAR)

-RADAR (Rochdale Action with Destitute Asylum seekers and Refugees) is an organisation based in Rochdale and is a full member of NACCOM.
-RADAR aims to provide temporary accommodation for destitute asylum seekers with NRPF.
-Contact: Derek White Email: [email protected] Social media: Facebook
+RADAR (Rochdale Action with Destitute Asylum seekers and Refugees) is an organisation based in Rochdale which aims to provide temporary accommodation for destitute asylum seekers with NRPF.
+Email: [email protected] Website / Facebook

 Institute of Our Lady of Mercy